 1.26 – “it would be difficult to improve upon them”- the high performance dinghies of the European lakes

-1.36 – The third phase of dinghy sailing – the new internationalism and the dinghy boom (in preparation)
+1.36 – A new world of dinghy sailing- the worldwide dinghy explosion (in preparation)

-1.41 – “Now is the time to experiment” – the Contender and the new wave of singlehanders
+1.43 – “Now is the time to experiment” – the Contender and the new wave of singlehanders (under construction)